OliverOakley/project_two/README.md

 3. Jenkins Pipeline is used for continuous testing, building, and deployment, as it offers fast and flexible automation.
 4. Docker, Docker Compose, and Docker Swarm are used for containerisation and orchestration, as they are the most appropriate for simple deployment.
 5. NGINX is utilised for as a reverse proxy and load-balancer, as it is a fast web server for handling a large amount of concurrent connections.
-6. Ansible is used to write Playbooks for configuration management, it is open-source and easily accessible as Playbooks are written in YAML.
+6. Ansible is used to write Playbooks to configure Docker Swarm and NGINX, as it is easily accessible as Playbooks are written in YAML.
-7. Testing is performed using the Flask-testing and PyTest libraries.
+7. Testing is performed using the Flask-testing and Pytest libraries.

 ## Planning:
+### Kanban Board:
 For planning purposes, I created a Kanban Board on Trello.
 You can find it [here.](https://trello.com/b/9rVOaiOL/prize-generator)

 Here is a part of the initial version of the Kanban Board, before it is fully populated: